emmanpelayo20/new-lease-setup/README.md

 2. Create .env file

 3. To install dependencies from pyproject.toml
-pip install -e .
+  "pip install -e ."

 4. To run langgraph project
-langgraph dev --allow-blocking
+  "langgraph dev --allow-blocking"

 Note:
 If you run into a "ModuleNotFoundError" or "ImportError", even after installing the local package (pip install -e .),